FRex/zipsavings/README.md

 count) for `rar`, `7z`, `zip`, some `exe` (NSIS installers), etc.

-In case of `iso` and `tar` (without additional compression around it) the file count is accurate but compression will be 0 or slightly negative.
+In case of `iso` and `tar` (without additional compression around it) the file count is accurate but compression will be slightly negative (see 'Note' about output field meanings above).

 In case of `xz` and `gzip` the file count will be 1 (since these aren't archives but simple compression layers around single file, just usually used with `tar`) but compression will be accurate.

-In case of `bzip2` (another compression often used with `tar`) an error will be printed as `compressed` column in `7z l` output is empty (`bz2` file format has no header field saying how big the original uncompressed file was).
+In case of `bzip2` (another compression often used with `tar`) an error will be printed as `Size` column in `7z l` output is empty (`bz2` file format has no header field saying how big the original uncompressed file was).

 Some files give **very** unusual results if they confuse `7z` itself.